Penelope1rose/watson-assistant-demo/README.md

 ![discovery diagram](/images/image9png)

+## 6. Using Cloud Functions
+This is a more complex way of using Cloud Functions

 ## 7. Run the app locally
 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.